-A C# program is typically organized into source code files with the .cs extension.
+A program in C# is typically organized into source code files with the .cs extension.

-It is not necessary to explicitly import files into others.
-Any file that is part of the project is taken into account by the others.
+There is no need to explicitly import files into others.
+Any file that is part of the project is considered by the others.

 using System;